-Under SGMA, its enabling legislation, FCGMA gained additional authority to impose regulatory fees and currently collects a sustainability of fee of \$11 per acre-foot in addition to its groundwater extraction fee.- The sustainability fee is projected to generate additional annual revenue of \$1,375,000.- The sustainability fee will increase to \$14 per acre-foot in 2020 and generate an additional \$375,000 in annual revenue.- Upon adoption of this GSP, FCGMA will have authority to impose replenishment fees and was limited to management actions that influence groundwater demand.
-As a GSA, FCGMA obtained additional authority to also implement fund projects and management actions that can influence groundwater supply.
-Projects to achieve sustainability are anticipated to require funding beyond that generated by the existing extraction and sustainability fees.
+Under SGMA, FCGMA gained additional authority to impose regulatory fees and currently collects a sustainability of fee of \$11 per acre-foot in addition to its groundwater extraction fee.
+The sustainability fee is projected to generate additional annual revenue of \$1,375,000.
+The sustainability fee will increase to \$14 per acre-foot in 2020 and generate an additional \$375,000 in annual revenue.
+Upon adoption of this GSP, FCGMA will have authority to impose replenishment fees and to fund projects and management actions that can influence groundwater supply.
+Projects to achieve sustainability fees.
 FCGMA anticipates working with other agencies and stakeholders to understand how individual projects will impact stakeholders and identify the most appropriate funding sources for these projects.